USS Ulvert M. Moore: Korean War

+After conducting local operations, including antisubmarine, air defense, and type training evolutions, Ulvert M. Moore again sailed for the Far East, departing the west coast for Yokosuka on 20 May 1954.
 During this tour, the ship's duties consisted primarily of escorting fleet tankers and ammunition ships.
 In addition, she also participated in a marine landing exercise, a hunter-killer training operation, and conducted antisubmarine exercises with Colombian, British, and Dutch naval units.
 She weathered three major typhoons during the deployment: "Grace", while moored at Sasebo; "June", during a sortie with a typhoon-evasion task force from Tokyo Bay; and "Lorna", while at sea off the southeast coast of Japan.
 Upon completion of her tour, Ulvert M. Moore departed Yokosuka, bound for San Diego via Midway Island and Pearl Harbor.
 While en route home, she encountered a storm which battered her for 10 days and produced many heavy rolls in the storm-tossed seas.

-Additional WestPac deployments

 Ulvert M. Moore subsequently conducted three more WestPac deployments into 1958.
 During one of these, in early 1958, she participated in Operation Skyhook.

-Final decommissioning

 Placed out of commission, in reserve, on 10 October 1958 at Astoria, Oregon, the destroyer escort remained inactive until struck from the Navy List on 1 December 1965.
 She was authorized for destruction as a target vessel on 18 April 1966 and subsequently sunk off San Nicholas Isle on 13 July 1966 by aircraft from USS Coral Sea and by surface gunfire.